saikatb/Loan_Prediction_Analysis/Loan_Prediction_Analysis_Version1.0.md

    5)  People who hail from semiurban are more inclined towards applying for loan as compare to those who are from Urban or Rural.
    6)  Most of the loan applications have been approved.
    7)  Most of the people opted for loan amount term of 360 days.
+   8)  More people with 0 dependent applied for the loans

 **Further analysis gave us following points:**